YMT-Yamete/Chat-Desk/README.md

 ## How to use

-- Create a new book by generating new key.
+- Create a new book by generating a new key.

+- Unlock your book using your key.

-- Store your photos.
+- Store your photos

-- Keep it on your own or share the key with your friends.
+- Keep the key on your own or share it with your friends

 Thats it!!